-1. Start slowly.
-It's okay to begin new activities while pregnant, but be sure to start slowly and work your way up to more advanced or intense workouts.
-Start with low reps of strengthening exercises.
-Begin low-impact cardio activities for just a few minutes each.
-Increase in small increments as you're able to.
+It's okay to try new activities while pregnant, but start slowly and work your way up to more advanced or intense workouts.
+Begin with low reps of strengthening exercises and do low-impact cardio activities for just a few minutes each.
+Increase in small increments.